cmu462/DrawSVG/README.md

 If you feel that your program is running slowly, you can also change the build mode to `Release` from `Debug` by clicking the Solution Configurations drop down menu on the top menu bar.
 Note that you will have to set `Command Arguments` again if you change the build mode.

+#### Windows build instructions using CLion

+(tested on CLion 2018.3)

+Open CLion, then do `File -> Import Project..`

+In the popped out window, find and select the project folder `...\DrawSVG`, click OK, click Open Existing Project, then select New Window

+Make sure the drop down menu on top right has drawsvg selected (it should say `drawsvg | Debug`).
+Then open the drop down menu again and go to Edit Configurations..

+Fill in Program arguments, say, `./svg/basic`, then click Apply and close the popup

+Now you should be able to click on the green run button on top right to run the project.

 ### Using the Mini-SVG Viewer App